gagangayari/Megatron-LM/README.md

 With full global batch size of 1536 on 1024 A100 GPUs, each iteration takes around 32 seconds resulting in 138 teraFLOPs per GPU which is 44% of the theoretical peak FLOPs.

-## NT-Java-1B Finetuning
+## NT-Java-1.1B Extending Pretraining

-The NT-Java-1B model is a finetuned variant of the starcoderbase-1b model, trained specifically with Java subset of [the stack](https://huggingface.co/datasets/bigcode/the-stack).
-The finetuning process for NT-Java-1B employs the parameters detailed in the `examples/finetune_javalm.sh` script.
-The training uses data parallelism mode of training utilizing a node of 8 A100 GPUs.
+The NT-Java-1.1B model is built by extending pretraining on StarCoderBase-1.1B with Java dataset from [the stack](https://huggingface.co/datasets/bigcode/the-stack).
+The training process for NT-Java-1.1B employs the parameters detailed in the `examples/finetune_javalm.sh` script.
+The training uses data parallelism mode of training utilizing 6 A100 GPUs.
 It begins with a learning rate of 10<sup>-4</sup> decreasing to 10<sup>-6</sup> following a cosine scheduler.

 To facilitate compatibility with the Megatron-LM training framework, a megatron format checkpoint was created using the script `tools/convert_hf_mgt.py`, which converts the Huggingface (HF) checkpoint available on [bigcode/starcoderbase-1b](https://huggingface.co/bigcode/starcoderbase-1b).